fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 ### SMS message segments and thresholds

-Accounting for a SMS messages is calculated by the maximum size of a single SMS message.
+The maximum size of a single SMS message determines the accounting for SMS messages.
 The size of a single SMS message segment is 140 bytes or 160 GSM 7-bit-encoded, standard text characters.

 When a sent SMS message exceeds the character limit, it's split into multiple segments.
 These segments are sent individually and reassembled by the recipient's device to form the complete message.
 Each message segment accounts for one Teams SMS message.